boghilife/exiled-installation-linux-tutorial/README.md

 # Exiled Installation Tutorial
-This is a tutorial for install
+This is a tutorial for install a Exiled server in Linux.